 Looking for more information about gardening?
 Check out our post “Taking it Out Back” to find resources for native plants, gardening clubs, nurseries and hardscaping supplies.
 Orchard Nursery’s bedding experts are also available to help answer specific questions you might have about getting started with your raised beds or visit their blog covering all types of horticulture.
 To stay in the seasonal know, log onto Orinda’s McDonell Nursery’s website for a round-up of monthly tips and find out the best time to sow, plant, fertilize and harvest.

-That's So Eggstra
+That’s so Eggstra

+With the current egg shortage, having your own coop might be just the solution to your huevo woes.
 To get the skinny on raising hens, visit our article, “What the Cluck?” where you’ll find best poultry practices and advice from local experts on keeping happy, healthy chickens.

 Now, about that cow...